renovate-bot/khulnasoft-lab-_-shipyard-cli/README.md

 shipyard set token
 ```

-You can get in touch with us at [support@shipyard.build](mailto:support@shipyard.build) if you would like to enable API
+You can get in touch with us at [support@shipyard.khulnasoft.com](mailto:support@shipyard.khulnasoft.com) if you would like to enable API
 access for your org.
 If you have any other questions, feel free to join
 our community [Slack](https://join.slack.com/t/shipyardcommunity/shared_invite/zt-x830cx39-BuiQKZwvhG7zGRTXAvojVQ).